ga-curriculum/ai-assisted-coding/hands-on-with-gen-ai-coding/README.md

 **Learning objective:** By the end of this lesson, students will be able to use GenAI tools to co-write or refactor code in response to specific prompts, with attention to clarity, completeness, and correctness.

+> 🚀 **New in Colab:**
+> All code snippets and prompt examples in this lesson can be generated or improved using the built-in AI assistant in [colab.google.com](https://colab.google.com).
+> Use the “Generate” or “Help me code” features in Colab to co-create, refactor, or debug code directly in your notebook!

 ## Making your coding environment GenAI-ready

 You already know your way around Python in a Jupyter notebook or other coding workspace.
-Today, you’ll add a new “digital teammate”: an AI assistant (for example, ChatGPT or Claude).
+Today, you’ll add a new “digital teammate”: an AI assistant (for example, ChatGPT, Claude, or the new Colab AI assistant).
 This will let you blend your skills with the AI’s ability to generate and explain code.

 Let’s set up:

 * **Jupyter notebook (.ipynb file) or your favorite Python IDE** This is where you’ll run, edit, and check code—just as you’re used to.
 * **GenAI coding tool in your browser**
-  Open ChatGPT or Claude in a browser window or tab.
+  Open ChatGPT, Claude, or use the built-in AI assistant in Colab.
 You’ll use this chat-based tool to prompt the AI and review its replies.

-> 🏆 Keeping the chat window and your coding workspace side by side helps you work seamlessly with AI while verifying code before you run it.
+> 🏆 Keeping the Colab AI sidebar or your chat window and your coding workspace side by side helps you work seamlessly with AI while verifying code before you run it.

 ---